 Most of us are well aware of the benefits of using a single bevel on our turning tools.
 Manufactured sharpening jigs have greatly contributed to the overall ease in woodturning by eliminating the need to learn to sharpen freehand.
 Having a consistent bevel on your tool makes the tool much easier to use.
 It also allows you to get the "feel" of the tool much faster than freehand ground bevels with multiple facets.

 Having said that, there are times when a single bevel can be limiting, or even counter-productive to your turning efforts.
-Double bevels can allow you to use the tool to perform intermediate and advanced turning tasks that would be difficult, if not impossible to achieve with a long single bevel.
+Secondary bevels can allow you to use the tool to perform intermediate and advanced turning tasks that would be difficult, if not impossible to achieve with a long single bevel.